 - One of 007's abilities in Cyborg 009, though he only used it once when he and other cyborgs were under attack of cyborg animals.

-- In One Piece, this is the essence of Luffy's Gear3.
+- This is the essence of Luffy's Gear Third.
 Although he hasn't turned into a full-sized giant as of yet, he can expand parts of his body to the point of outclassing regular giants - who themselves measure at least 200 feet.

 - One of Keima's captured targets in The World God Only Knows grew enormous due to her desire to become "bigger" than a dojo leader.